Angular Sortablejs directive

 }

-<ul class="list-group" [nxtSortablejs]="draggableItems" [config]="draggableOptions"> <li class="list-group-item" *ngFor="let item of draggableItems" [class.draggable]="item.draggable" [class.disabled]="!item.draggable"> Element {{ item.text }} </li> </ul> <br> <h3 class="h4">The actual model</h3> <app-code-block [code]="draggableItems | json" [languages]="['json']" [copy]="false"></app-code-block>
+]<ul class="list-group" [nxtSortablejs]="draggableItems" [config]="draggableOptions"> @for (item of draggableItems; track item.text) { <li class="list-group-item" [class.draggable]="item.draggable" [class.disabled]="!item.draggable"> Element {{ item.text }} </li> } </ul> <br> <h3 class="h4">The actual model</h3> <app-code-block [code]="draggableItems | json" [languages]="['json']" [copy]="false" />

 Events